 Download Shelly (free)

-There is not much to complain about it but one thing that can be improved is the error-reporting.
+There is not much to complain about Termius but the error-reporting can definitely be improved.
 Every time I get a failed connection, it doesn’t open a terminal and describe the error.
-Either you have to open the logs or click on the error icon which doesn’t provide enough details about the failed connection.
+Either you have to open the logs or click on the error icon which again doesn’t provide enough details about the failed connection.

 Cipher Algorithm: AES, DES, 3DES, AES-128, and AES-256.